 Is EPS in a Bike Helmet the Same Thing as Styrofoam?

 One misconception is that EPS is synonymous with Styrofoam.
 They are two separate materials.
 Styrofoam is a trademark from Dow Chemical Company for a specific type of extruded polystyrene used frequently in building materials (those blue insulating boards), craft products, and other products.
 EPS is a generic term used to describe the foam products you see in various forms every day—foam drink coolers, foam cups, insulating materials, and, yes, bicycle helmets.
 While EPS has become the industry standard in bike helmet liners, other types of foam/plastic are used as well.
 The Bicycle Helmet Safety Institute (BHSI) has a great article on the different types of foam used in bike helmet liners.
 A helmet that works well for one sport may not be suitable for another sport.
-Bicycle helmets are required by federal law, to meet Consumer Products Safety Commission (CPSC) safety standards.
+Bicycle helmets are required by federal law, to meet Consumer Products Safety Commission (CPSC) safety standards (read this article for the high points).
 If you’re biking, be sure you are using a cycling helmet that meets CPSC standards.
 For instance, most helmets designed only for skate use do not meet CPSC standards.
 Sometimes a helmet isn't just a helmet.

 How Long Does the Average Bicycle Helmet Last?The useful life of a bike helmet with an EPS liner varies based on use.
 Not just how often you use it, but how you use it (and how and where you keep it when you’re not using it).
 Some big factors that can affect a helmet’s protective capacity: